kolkhis/psc/src/u2lab.md

 <img src="./assets/downloads/u2/image6.png"></img>

 Can you remediate this finding?
-In this case it’s already correctly set.
+In this case it's already correctly set.
 But if we needed to, we would set that value in /etc/sysctl.d/00- remediate.conf
 And then reload sysctl with `sysctl --system`